‘Houston, We Have a Problem’: 4 Ways Climate Change Impacts Texas

 Help Texas—or Your State—Confront the Climate Crisis

-You don't need to be a NASA rocket scientist to understand the problem.
+You don’t need to be a NASA rocket scientist to understand the problem.
 Yet despite all the Texas-sized impacts, the Lone Star state does have one huge thing going for it: Texans.
-They're not afraid to speak their minds, tough as nails and fiercely independent—so there's good reason to believe Texans can help speak out for energy independence and support climate action in their own backyard.
+They’re not afraid to speak their minds, tough as nails and fiercely independent—so there’s good reason to believe they can help speak out for energy independence and renewable energy options within Texas’ deregulated market so they can support climate action in their own backyard.

 Coming soon, we’ll share how this is already happening and highlight some of the shining beacons of climate hope in Texas in more detail.
 Until then, you can still take climate action today.